A

 functioning at suboptimal levels.
 The

-case-control study compared both limbs of athletes with a previous history of an
+authors of this case-control study compared both limbs of athletes with a previous history of an

 isolated ACL reconstruction to control athletes on hop test performance.
 Fifty-two athletes performed a single-leg